NOTE: If you are a California resident, please refer to Xponential Fitness’s Privacy Notice for California Residents.

-We do not sell, trade, or otherwise transfer to outside parties your PII unless we provide you with advance notice.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+In addition to some of the scenarios already described, we may share certain information with service providers and others that process or store data on our behalf, such as with our website hosting partners and other parties who assist us in operating our website.
+We only do this so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.

 THIRD PARTY LINKS